 Mathematics is purely an abstract science in its principles and processes, and as such affords an excellent means for mental discipline.
-The logical faculties are trained by the development of principles, of clear-cut definitions and logical forms of analysis, and by the constant effort to secure clear, accurate expression in solutions and explanations.
+The logical faculties are trained by the development of principles, of clear cut difinitions and logical forms of analysis, and by the constant effort to secure clear. accurate expression in solutions and explanations.
 But it has practical as well as disciplinary value.
 Pupils must know how to perform mathematical calculations accurately and rapidly.
 Much of this training must come from arithmetic.
 Skill and power must both be developed here.
-To do this the subject must be viewed both as an art and as a science.
-The work in arithmetic in this school makes both of these prominent. the work in arithmetic attention is given to methods of presentation in the grades.
+To do this the subject must be viewed both as an art and as a The work in arithmetic in this school science. makes both of these prominent.
+In all the work in arithmetic attention is given to methods of presentation in the grades.
+The department is supplied with geometrical models and English and metric weights and measures, also with lantern slides for use in illustrated lectures on the history of mathematics.